The Scoop on Dietary Fats

 Fast Food Combo

 Generally, long-chain saturated fats push inflammation by three distinct mechanisms as well as increase cholesterol levels.1 Inflammation fuels each stage in the development of atherosclerosis and underlies chronic conditions—arthritis, auto-immune conditions, diabetes, obesity and such.
-The immune system responds to fast-food diets (rich in fat, sugar, and low in fiber) as it does to a bacterial infection: it turns on the spigot for inflammatory assaults.2 Saturated fats the ability of blood vessels to expand appropriately and they reduce blood flow.3 Cholesterol is a minor player unless it becomes oxidized.
+The immune system responds to fast-food diets (rich in fat, sugar, and low in fiber) as it does to a bacterial infection: it turns on the spigot for inflammatory assaults.2 Saturated fats interferes with the ability of blood vessels to expand appropriately and they reduce blood flow.3 Cholesterol is a minor player unless it becomes oxidized.
 Chronic health conditions, pollution, and a deficient intake of anti-oxidants makes the body’s organs produce more free radicals than it has anti-oxidant capacity to handle (oxidative stress).

 The combination of saturated fats, oxidized cholesterol, and sugar is especially problematic.
 Long-term consumption of high fat with a high sugar diet damages the kidneys.4 Consuming a single meal with palm oil reduces the body’s ability to respond to insulin appropriately and increases fat deposition in the liver.5